fabou78/forgecalc/README.md

 ## Description

 This is a simple Web App with a few tools to simulate Forge Point (FP) investment on a Great Building (GB) both from the owner and investor perspective and with some additional tools specific to the guild I am with at the moment ``Intrepid Ones``.

+&nbsp;

 The app is accessible at the following link [fabou's forgecalc](https://fabou78.github.io/forgecalc/) and a short description of the tools available is listed bellow;
 * ``SECURE PLACE`` - This tool will simulate your potential investment on a GB by letting you know how much you should invest to secure a particular place into someone else GB.
 It will also let you know if you would be loosing or gaining some FPs.
 * ``PROFIT CALC`` - This tool will let you know when a partical slot (place) in your own GB is profitable or not based on a potential investor with an Arc at least @ level 80.
 Right now the app is not yet able to tell you how much you should put on your own GB to make a particular slot profitable for an potential investor (it might be in the future).
 * ``FASTTRACK V1`` - The aim of this tools is to speed up leveling of GB, it will give the owner a view of how much FP is required to allow other players in the guild to help out.
-Investors will make profit base on their Arc level and an Arc @ level 60 minimum is required to make profit.
+Investors will make profit based on their Arc level and an Arc @ level 60 and plus is required to make any profits.
 It is important to note that in this version it is the responsiblity of the **owner to secure the place** before an investor can invest and that the particular place will be open for someone outside the guild until the investor put the required FPs.
+To avoid sniping **investor should not** put any FP until the owner has added the required FPs.
-* ``FASTTRACK V2`` - Same as above except that this time, it is the investor that secure his place and the ower now pays back the investor loss (if any) + some extra into a GB of the investor's choice
+* ``FASTTRACK V2`` - Same as above except that this time, it is the investor that secure his place hence sniping is not possible.
+The ower now pays back the investor any loss (if any) plus some extra FPs into a GB of the investor's choice.
-* ``GUILD ARC STATS`` - This tool give a quick view of the Arc situation in the guild I am in
+* ``GUILD ARC STATS`` - This tool give a quick view of the Arc situation in the guild I am in at the moment.

-> Both of the Fasttrack tools are made to help out younger player (and more) to speed up GB leveling.
-It requires generosity from guildmates as well as owner having some (possibly consequent) FP in their inventory.
+> Both of the Fasttrack tools are made to help out young (and older) players to speed up GB leveling.
+It requires generosity from guildmates as well as the owner having some (possibly fair) amount of FP available in their inventory.

 &nbsp;